JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 - [[x]] An algorithm that predicts school grades
 - [[x]] An AI used for predictive policing
-- [[x]] A navigation system of a self driving car
+- [[ ]] A navigation system of a self driving car
-- [[ ]] An algorithm predicting music based on liked songs
+- [[x]] An algorithm predicting music based on liked songs

 ## Automates decision making
 ### Definition
+ <img src="img/automates-decision-making.png" alt="automates-decision making" width="200"/>
  This hazard label is applied when an algorithm or technology replaces human decision-making.
 The extent and scope of this automation can vary widely, as can the associated risks.
+ These decision processes may not always be transparent or appealable, yet can have large impacts on individuals.
+Bugs or malfunctions can also go unnoticed for some time and cause damages.
+ On the other hand they can help increase efficiency both in speed as well as number of decisions.
  It is important to evaluate both the potential benefits and risks of automation, and to consider who oversees the automation process.
 Since this label involves a broad range of possible impacts, it requires extensive risk assessment and thorough testing before implementation.

- Understanding who controls the automation, and ensuring the process is transparent and accountable, are key factors in managing this data hazard effectively.
+ Understanding who controls the automation process and ensuring this process is transparent and accountable, are key factors in managing this data hazard effectively.
- <img src="img/automates-decision-making.png" alt="automates-decision making" width="200"/>

 ### Examples
- A banking program that decides automatically whether a transaction is fraudulent or not.
-This example carries relatively low risk, but can also cause problems.<br>
- A different example would be the automated evaluation of cancer screenings by a healthcare service program.
-The results of this can have great impacts on the well being of individuals and the risk is very high.<br>
+https://cs.stanford.edu/people/jure/pubs/bail-qje17.pdf deciding who should recieve bail

+**Banking proces**<br>
+ A low risk example of an automated decisionmaking process are bank transfers.
+Most bank transfers are carried out automatically with the system highlighting irregular transfers, which then in turn have to be evaluated by a human.
+ These automated decisions have precautions in place and can show how properly implemented decisions can help while also providing adequate safety. <br>

+ **COMPAS software** <br>
+ The Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) software is a tool designed to asses the likelihood of re-offending of criminal inmates in the US.
+It is meant to support judges in their sentencing decisions on bail, parole and sentencing.
+It was meant to reduce biases providing a data driven viewpoint.
+ The algorithm used data such as criminal history, race, age, gender, employment and education, among others.
+These factors were then used to create predicitons on re-offending chance, failure to appear in court or risk of violent behaviour.
+ A review of COMPAS's use found that it exibited a racial bias and led to overall stronger sentencing due to the data used to train it.
+It also operates as a black box system, meaning that users may can not retrace how the algorithm came to the conclusions it did.
+ These decisions had impacts on those it judged and might have made incorrect predicitons leading to longer sentencing, denial of parole or denial of bail.
+This highlights some potential problems of automated decisionmaking, which need to be considered

  These examples highlight the differences of automated decisionmaking in different fields and the impact of the grade of consequences.
  <br />
  <br />

 ### Precautions for automated decision making
- **Considering necessity**
+ **Considering necessity**<br>
  Consider carefully if the decision really needs to be automated or if it should stay a decision made by a human.
 For this an in depth look at the damage of potential consequences is needed.
 The automation can help to contribute to decisionmaking quickly and if properly considered and developed can help to consider requests far faster and more precisely than humans could.
  <br />
  <br />

- **Implementing review systems**
+ **Implementing review systems**<br>
  Create systems that allow for the inclusion of incorrect cases to improve the future output.
 For critical systems there should be training data that covers cases as extensively as possible before it is put to real use.
 Problematic cases should be inspected to find the difficulties the automated decisionmaking has and remedied.
 These cases can then be used in testing for the same or similar systems to improve future accuracy.
  <br />
  <br />

- **Transparency**
+ **Human in the loop** <br>
+ In high risk cases algorithms can give a recommendation with explanations, which are then evaluated by an expert who will then make a final decision.
+This can help

+ **Transparency**<br>
  It is important that decisions can be retraced understood by a human in a timely manner.
 It is important that actual users also have a chance to get at least a surface level understanding of how and why their input got placed or why it failed.
 This creates accountability and can allow for more intricate review of a case by a human.
 Transparency of the output is also very important to determine if the system is working as intended and to make potential issues addressable.

 ### Videos
-Black Mirror: "Hang the DJ" (S4E4)
+Black Mirror: "Hang the DJ" (S4E4)<br>

-Die Schwachstelle von KI – wir Menschen | ZDF Magazin Royale (10.09.2021) 16:44-17:04 (KI-Einsatz in Waffen, israelische Harop-Drohne (automatisches Erfassen und Zerstören von Zielen)) 18:01-18:32 (KI-Einsatz auch bei Eurofighters, s.o.)
+Die Schwachstelle von KI – wir Menschen | ZDF Magazin Royale (10.09.2021)<br>
+16:44-17:04 (KI-Einsatz in Waffen, israelische Harop-Drohne (automatisches Erfassen und Zerstören von Zielen))<br>
+18:01-18:32 (KI-Einsatz auch bei Eurofighters, s.o.)